ds-tutorials/openrefine-tutorial/index.md

 ### GREL
 The above methods worked pretty well and allowed us to edit 120 and 33 cells at once.
 But if you scroll down and look at the other causes you should notice that a significant number of the 1 count values have underscores.

-Luckily, we can use a special syntax called Google Refine Expression Language (GREL) to match patterns and make bulk changes.
+Luckily, we can use a special syntax called General Refine Expression Language (GREL) to match patterns and make bulk changes.

 First, go the #cause+type column's menu.
 Click **Edit cells** and select **Transform**.